Kawaxte/TwentyTenLauncher/README.md

 ## Features

-- Play different versions of Minecraft from the past, including versions from June 2010 up to January 2011.
+- Play different versions of Minecraft from the past; from February 2010 up to September 2011.

 - Hear the classic sounds of Minecraft, like the scary cave sounds and the infamous hurt sound.
 - Join servers that still run older versions of Minecraft, and see your skin or cape (_if the